 Reducing food waste can be a challenge.
 Life happens.
-The leftovers get hidden behind something else in the refrigerator (effective refrigerator organization can take care of that), or you forget about the fruit or vegetables in the crisper.
-Fortunately, the small steps you take to reduce food waste can add up.
-It’s time to put your appliances to work to help you use every ingredient.
-Here are some options:
+Leftovers get hidden behind something else in the refrigerator (effective refrigerator organization can take care of that), or you forget about fruit or vegetables in the crisper (out of sight, out of mind).

 Cook up a pot of soup: You can make soup from any vegetable.
 Soup is an excellent way to use many leftover ingredients at once.
-And you can freeze the leftover soup so it doesn’t go to waste.
+And you can freeze leftover soup so it doesn’t go to waste.

 Overnight oats: Get a jump on tomorrow’s breakfast.
 Any type of fruit can be used to make overnight oats in your refrigerator.